Federal Funding Tracking-COVID-19

 Elementary and Secondary School Emergency Relief (ESSER) Grant Programs: Funds that flowed through the Texas Education Agency to local education agencies (LEA) and educational service centers (ESC) are listed by receiving entity on TEA’s website here.

 Public Assistance Grants: Funds are awarded through federal reimbursement with the Texas Division of Emergency Management (TDEM) being the state administrator.
-COVID-19 Public Assistance awards are 100% federally funded through July 1, 2022, moving to a 90 percent federal share starting July 2, 2022 (subject to change at the discretion of the President of the United States).
+COVID-19 Public Assistance awards were 100 percent federally funded through July 1, 2022, moving to a 90 percent federal share starting July 2, 2022 (subject to change at the discretion of the President of the United States).
 Public Assistance funds awarded by FEMA as of this reporting period can be found here.

 Funds Direct to Local Entities and Other Entities